neuromorphic-paris/opal_kelly_atis_sepia/README.md

 ## Install

 To install the source, go to the *opalKellyAtisSepia* directory and run `premake4 install`.
+The source is copied to */usr/local/include*.
 The firmwares are installed in */usr/local/share* and the Opal Kelly Front Panel files in */usr/local/include* and */usr/local/lib*.
 You need to be connected to the Vision Institute local network for this step to work, as it implies downloading close-source resources.

 Under Linux, run `sudo ldconfig` after the installation.